 To stop driving your talented employees out, it’s important to educate yourself and your staff on equality, diversity & inclusion so you can support everyone at work equally.
 BrightHR E-Learning is a free tool you can use to educate and upskill your staff.
 Try our free e-learning course on diversity & inclusion.

-And to help you #EmbraceEquity in your workplace this International Women’s Day and beyond, BrightBase has an exclusive library of resources for you and your team!
+And to help you #EmbraceEquity in your workplace this International Women’s Day and beyond, our HR experts have carefully crafted a FREE practical guide to equality and dealing with discrimination.

 (1) Gender pay gap means women work for free for two months of the year – TUC | TUC